- China Tours +

 Unlike in the west, large spaces to store luggage or carriages solely for large items such as bicycles are uncommon.
 Generally all luggage must be carried into the car with you and stored wherever you can find a space.

 For this reason some passengers queue up well in advance of boarding in order to get a good space to store large bags, the need for this depends on your luggage size and ticket type.

 Trolleys to aid bag handling are also very uncommon; for all these reasons it's advisable to pack light if possible.

-During these periods, veritable floods of holidaymakers and home-goers put an intense, transitory strain on the national transport system, causing huge delays and crowding at population centres nationwide.
+During these periods, veritable floods of holidaymakers and home-goers put an intense, transitory strain on the national transport system, causing huge delays and crowding at population centers nationwide.

 If you fail to book a ticket several weeks (or more), in advance of your travel date, you may well be stuck for the holiday.
 The worst times to travel in China in regard to ticket availability and crowding are listed in descending order as follows:

 Please note: All Chinese holidays (save Labour Day), use the Chinese lunar calendar, causing their western dates to shift each year.